ajn313/HPML-Final-Project/README.md

 Project description:

-In this project, we hope to optimize a novel method of generative design which the Andre Nakkab developed recently.
+In this project, we hope to optimize a novel method of generative design which Andre Nakkab developed recently.
 Here is the past work repo : https://github.com/ajn313/Deep-Learning-Final-Project-Fall2021.

 This architecture, which we will refer to as the Targeted Generative Adversarial Network (TGAN) utilizes a fully trained image recognition network as a sort of tertiary element in a generative adversarial network.
 This new architecture is meant to generate specific, convincing categorical elements based on the image set used for training.
+Specifically, we will be optimizing the Deep Convolutional version of this architecture, the TDCGAN

 Repository: